 The Image of Research is a multidisciplinary competition celebrating the diversity and breadth of undergraduate student research at the University of Illinois at Urbana-Champaign.
 All undergraduate students are invited to submit entries consisting of an image and brief text that articulates how the image relates to the research.
-Entries will be judged by a multidisciplinary panel for:

 Second prize: $200

-Plus up to two honorable mentions.
+Additionally, there may be up to two honorable mentions.

 - All images will be professionally printed and displayed at the Undergraduate Research Symposium.